vsch/flexmark-java/README.md

   the original file to the generated one.
 Makes it easy to copy actual and do a diff or paste it into the expected document for updating the expected values.

-- Add `FullSpecTestCase` derived tests to all extensions
+- Add `FullSpecTestCase` derived tests added to all extensions

 - Add `flexmark-ext-abbreviation` to implement abbreviations processing.
 The extension `create` function can take an optional `boolean`, which if true will generate HTML abbreviations as `<a